 The Batang Toru Ecosystem & Tapanuli orangutans

-The Batang Toru Ecosystem, totaling close to 150,000 ha in North Sumatra, Indonesia, is home to the southern-most naturally occurring viable population of orangutans in Sumatra– in fact this population is genetically distinct from those found further north in and around the Leuser Ecosystem.
+The Batang Toru Ecosystem, totaling close to 150,000 ha in North Sumatra, Indonesia, is home to the southern-most naturally occurring viable population of orangutans in Sumatra.
+The Tapanuli population is distinct from those found further north in and around the Leuser Ecosystem, and in fact the orangutans in Tapanuli have in November 2017 been named as the third species of orangutan, Tapanuli orangutan (Pongo tapanuliensis)!
 The Batang Toru Ecosystem in Tapanuli is now the last home to the Tapanuli orangutans, and there are thought to be only about 800 individuals remaining.

 The Importance of the Batang Toru Ecosystem